Commercial Projects

 Despite the present difficulties, some property developers argue that the future of Kisumu malls is quite promising.

-“The focus should not be on the present but rather, the future.
+“The focus should not be on the present but rather, on the future.
 While a majority of people are looking at the current value of malls, the fact that a significant percentage of the space is vacant does not mean that the properties are running at a loss,” says Eric Ounga, the founder of Kisumu-based property builder Ounga Commercial Agencies.

 “When United Mall was coming up, many were pessimistic and thought it was not a viable venture,” he says.
 “Now it has grown to become the busiest outlet as we speak.
 Today, it has one of the highest footfalls,” he adds.